iluwatar/java-design-patterns/registry/README.md

 ---
-title: "Understanding the Registry Pattern in Java Design"
+title: "Registry Pattern in Java: Implementing a Centralized Control Mechanism for Java Objects"
+shortTitle: Registry
 description: "Explore the Registry design pattern in Java: Learn how it centralizes object management for improved access and control.
 Perfect for software developers and architects looking to optimize Java application architecture."
 category: Creational
 language: en